MicrosoftDocs/dynamics365smb-docs/business-central/service-how-to-create-service-orders.md

     * For a particular order, choose the order, and then choose the **Demand Overview** action.
     * For all orders, choose **Show Document**.
 The **Service Order** window opens.

-3. On the **Demand Overview** page, expand the item grouping, and view information about the availability of the item.
+3. On the **Demand Overview** window, expand the item grouping, and view information about the availability of the item.
 For example, you can see how many items are in inventory.
 You can also see if and when an item will be available if it is on back order, that is, Source Type = Purchase, or whether it has been reserved.

 ## To reserve an item for a service order
 If you need to be sure that an item is available for a service order, you can reserve the item.